janwilmans/proposals/pXXXXR0_guarded_objects.md

 [compiler explorer link](https://cppcoach.godbolt.org/z/4Evees8nd)

-## Prevents accidental access without locking

-By requiring access to the data through the guarded type, you make it harder (or impossible) to accidentally access the data without properly locking it first.
-Without such a type, a programmer might forget to lock the corresponding mutex, leading to potential data races and undefined behavior.

 ## Easier to reason about the code / better readability

 When locking is tightly coupled with the data it protects, it becomes easier to reason about the behavior of the code.
 A guarded<std::string> makes it clear that access to the std::string is controlled and synchronized.
 There is also no question about what the lock is protecting, this makes the code more understandble and maintainable.
 The guarded type abstracts away the details of how the concurrency mechanisms are implemented.
 Users of the type do not need to worry about whether the data is protected by a mutex, spinlock, or some other concurrency primitive; they just know the data access is synchronized properly.

 # Design considerations

+## Overview

+The goal of this proposal is to provide a type:

+1) better readability and maintainability: by explicitly expressing the relationship between data and its guarding mechanism
+2) better thread safely / hard to use incorrectly: by making it impossible to access the data without locking its guarding mechanism
+3) make unlocking automatic and exception safe: by returning a RAII object that has ownership of the locked state

 ## Synopsis